Crosstalk Insensitive Trapped-Ion Entanglement through Coupling Matrix Engineering

-Utilizing only the tilt mode corresponds to the crosstalk-insensitive spin-dependent phase vector $\chi^\text{in} \propto (0,1,0)$, but using our framework we note that the crosstalk-insensitive space for this gate also includes $\chi^\text{in} \propto (1,0,1)$.
-We demonstrate our linearized pulse solution method by constructing a solution with two loops that produce this multi-mode $\chi^\text{in}$: a $\theta_{t_1,t_2} = \pi/6$ pulse is run targeting mode 3 (COM) followed by a $\theta_{t_1,t_2}=\pi/12$ pulse on mode 1, both with the same parameters as described above.
-The purple data points in Fig.~\ref{fig:experiment}(a,b) demonstrate that this method also produces a crosstalk-insensitive gate even though each individual loop generates temporary entanglement between the center and target ions.
+Utilizing only the tilt mode corresponds to the crosstalk-insensitive phase vector $\bs{\chi} \propto (0,1,0)$, but using our framework we note that the crosstalk-insensitive space for this gate also includes $\bs{\chi} \propto (1,0,1)$.
+These two values for $\bs{\chi}$ happen to indicate the same set of relative phases between the modes, which is why the single mode coupling matrix for mode 2 in the inset of Fig.~\ref{fig:experiment}(a) is simply the negative of the composite coupling matrix.
+However the manner of implementing these $\bs{\chi}$ vectors is distinct and so demonstrates the principles of coupling matrix engineering.
+We implement the phase vector $\bs{\chi}=(1,0,1)$ using a $\theta_{t_1,t_2} = \pi/6$ pulse utilizing mode 3 (COM) followed by a $\theta_{t_1,t_2}=\pi/12$ pulse utilizing mode 1, both with the same parameters as described above.
+The first pulse generates temporary entanglement between the center and target ions, but this is reversed by the second pulse.
+The low target-neighbor parity measurements for the composite gate (purple) in Fig.~\ref{fig:experiment}(a,b) demonstrate that the single-mode coupling matrices have been successfully combined to produce a crosstalk-insensitive coupling.

-If we relax the stipulation that the qubits are disentangled from the modes at every multiple of $\tau_\text{loop}$, it is possible -- though more computationally intensive -- to find a better power- or time-efficient pulse by searching the full space of pulses that only disentangle from the modes by time $\tau_\text{gate}$.
-This is a problem that has already been investigated in Ref.~\cite{shapira2020}, where multi-tone pulses are optimized over the amplitudes of each tone to generated desired spin-dependent phases in each vibrational mode.
-We outline a method for performing the same task using experimentally simpler AM pulses.

-Consider a bichromatic laser with tones symmetrically detuned by $\omega_d$ from the qubit transition to near the vibrational sideband frequencies.
-The time dependence of the Rabi frequency is split into $D$ equal segments such that $\Omega(\tau) = w_{\lceil D\tau/\tau_\text{gate} \rceil}$, where $w$ is a vector of $D=2N+D'$ Rabi frequency amplitudes.
-The associated spin-dependent force has the form $f(\tau) = \Omega(\tau) \sin(\omega_d \tau)$.
-Due to the linear mode-closure constraints on $f(\tau)$, there is a space of $D':=(D-2N)$ amplitude vectors that close the modes' phase space paths by the end of the gate.
-Thus any mode-closing pulse shape can be expressed as $w = Kx$, where $K$ is a matrix with columns spanning space of mode-closing amplitude vectors.
-Because of the quadratic dependence of $\chi(\tau_\text{gate})$ on $f(\tau)$, we can express it as